rtm516/GeyserMC-wiki/Common-Issues.md

 For Floodgate issues see: [Floodgate: Known Issues/Caveats](https://github.com/GeyserMC/Floodgate/wiki/Issues).

 # I can't connect!
 (Either the server doesn't show up in the friends list or I get "Unable to connect to world")
+* If you don't use a reverse proxy such as TCPShield make sure that `enable-proxy-protocol` is set to false.

 ## If the server doesn't show up in the friends list